 17) Other remarks/notes –

 Data may be missing due to problems with sample collection or processing.
 Laboratories in the NERR System submit data that are censored at a lower detection rate limit, called the Method Detection Limit or MDL.
 MDLs for specific parameters are listed in the Laboratory Methods and Detection Limits Section (Section II, Part 12) of this document.
 Concentrations that are less than this limit are censored with the use of a QAQC flag and code, and the reported value is the method detection limit itself rather than a measured value.
 For example, if the measured concentration of NO23F was 0.0005 mg/l as N (MDL=0.0008), the reported value would be 0.0008 and would be flagged as out of sensor range low (-4) and coded SBL.
 In addition, if any of the components used to calculate a variable are below the MDL, the calculated variable is removed and flagged/coded -4 SCB.
-If a calculated value is negative, it is rejected and all measured components are marked suspect.
+If a calculated value is negative, it is rejected, and all measured components are marked suspect.
 If additional information on MDL’s or missing, suspect, or rejected data is needed, contact the Research Coordinator at the reserve submitting the data.

-Note: The way below MDL values handled in the NERRS SWMP dataset was changed in November of 2011.
+Note: The way in which below MDL values were handled in the NERRS SWMP dataset was changed in November of 2011.
 Previously, below MDL data from 2007-2010 were also flagged/coded, but either reported as the measured value or a blank cell.
 Any 2007-2011 nutrient/pigment data downloaded from the CDMO prior to November of 2011 will reflect this difference.

-Data coded <CDR> Dilution
+Data coded (CDR) Dilution

-The following samples had to be diluted to achieve a measurement.
+The following samples were diluted to achieve a measurement.

-Dilutions as follows:

-Chlorophyll Samples:
+Chlorophyll